-Understanding humidity and Rosahl
+Understanding humidity and dehumidifiers

-A brief review of humidity and dew point when selecting Rosahl dehumidifiers.
+This is a short introduction to understanding the basics of humidity and dew point when selecting Rosahl dehumidifiers.

 Water vapour is a gas and mixes freely with the nitrogen and oxygen in the air.
 Like most gases it also has a liquid form-water.